 - Although U.S. consumers bear only 3% of the world’s children, we buy 40% of the world’s toys.
 And these toys live in every room, fighting for display space with kids’ trophies, artwork, and snapshots of their last soccer game.

 Every time you get up from your desk or walk through a room, put away five things.
-Or, each hour, devote five minutes to de-cluttering.
-At the end of the day, you’ve cleaned for an hour.
+Or, each hour, devote five minutes to decluttering.
+At the end of the day, you’ll have cleaned for an hour.

 Pledge to clear and clean your kitchen sink every day.
 It takes a couple of seconds more to place a dish in the dishwasher than dump it in the sink.
 A clean sink will instantly raise your spirits and decrease your anxiety.

 Researchers found a correlation between the number of items stuck to the fridge door and the amount of clutter throughout the house.
-Toss extra magnets, file restaurant menus, and place calendars in less conspicuous places.
+Toss extra magnets and file take-out menus.

 Fill a box with items you don’t love or use.
 Seal the box and place it in a closet.
 If you haven’t opened the box in a year, donate it (unopened!) to charity.